douglasdavis/TopLoop/doc/source/intro.rst

 It’s very easy to add additional variable access in a TopLoop based algorithm.
-If your analysis adds more output on top of the standard AnalysisTop variables, you’ll need this.
+If your analysis adds more output on top of the standard variables provided by the TopAnalysis infrastructure, you’ll need this.

 There are two macros defined: ``DECLARE_BRANCH`` and ``CONNECT_BRANCH``.
 In the header, we use the former, it just takes the name of the branch